 What the Patient May Be Feeling

-You might find your loved one experiencing a range of emotions that can include sadness, guilt, fear, anxiety, loneliness, grief, withdrawal and disengagement.
-He or she can be stubborn and resistant, but oftentimes patients do this to maintain a sense of control.
+You will likely find your loved one experiencing a wide range of emotions that can include sadness, guilt, fear, anxiety, loneliness, grief, withdrawal and disengagement.
+He or she can be stubborn and resistant, though oftentimes patients do this to maintain a sense of control.
 Some people welcome death, some fade slowly and some fight death intensely till the very end.
 We are all individuals, and it's important to remember that your family member will die in his or her own way.
 There is no "right" way to die, and it's important to remember this as well.

 What Family and Caregivers May Be Feeling